LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/17_scenes/index.md

 [!code-csharp[](./snippets/titlescene.cs#update)]

 - A check is made to see if the enter key is pressed, and if so, the `Core` is told to change to the game scene.

 > [!NOTE]
-> Your editor might show an error here since we haven't created the `GameScene` class yet.
+> Your editor might show an error here since we have not created the `GameScene` class yet.
 We will create it in a moment after finishing the title scene.

 ##### Title Scene Draw